geerlingguy/ansible-for-kubernetes/cluster-aws-eks/README.md

 ### Deploy an application to EKS with Ansible

-There is a `deploy.yml` playbook which deploys a Wordpress website (using MySQL for a database and EBS PVs for persistent storage) into the Kubernetes cluster.
+There is a `deploy.yml` playbook which deploys a WordPress website (using MySQL for a database and EBS PVs for persistent storage) into the Kubernetes cluster.

 Run the playbook to deploy the website:

     $ ansible-playbook -i inventory deploy.yml

-#### Manage DNS for Wordpress with Route53 and Ansible
+#### Manage DNS for WordPress with Route53 and Ansible

-If you set the following variables inside `vars/main.yml`, the Ansible playbook will also create a DNS A record pointing to the Wordpress Load Balancer for you:
+If you set the following variables inside `vars/main.yml`, the Ansible playbook will also create a DNS A record pointing to the WordPress Load Balancer for you:

     wordpress_route53_zone: example.com
     wordpress_route53_domain: wordpress.example.com